nuwave/lighthouse/docs/master/eloquent/complex-where-conditions.md

 ## Setup

-**This is an experimental feature and not included in Lighthouse by default.**

-Add the service provider to your `config/app.php`
+Add the service provider to your `config/app.php`:

 ```php
 'providers' => [